orchestral/foundation/docs/mail.md

 Orchestra Mail Class
 ==============

-`Orchestra\Mail` offer a slight improvement to `Illuminate\Mail\Mailer` where you can now choose to either send directly or use queue via configuration.
+`Orchestra\Mail` offer a slight improvement to `Illuminate\Mail\Mailer` where administrator can define the e-mail configuration from Settings page as well as preference to use `send` or `queue`.

-## Sending Directly
+## Force Direct Sending

 `Orchestra\Mail::send()` deliver what you would expect from `Mail::send()` using the E-mail configuration setup in the Settings Page.